tarikgurcan/Employee-adding-editing-removing/README.md

 # Employee-adding-editing-removing
-This is a employee project with using webpack,babel,webpack-dev-server and ES6 Modules

-A simple employee project with using webpack, webpack-dev-server, babel and ES6 Modules
+A simple employee project with using webpack,babel,webpack-dev-server and ES6 Modules

 To start=>